 In recent years, Arkansas has ratcheted up expectations by emphasizing instruction across subject areas (for example, ensuring that social studies lessons reinforce reading and math) and by linking assessments and curricula to state standards.
 State standards are reviewed regularly to ensure appropriate rigor, beginning as early as kindergarten.
 And as expectations are raised, so too are minimum requirements to be deemed "proficient" on state tests.
-The result: Achievement is going up for all student groups, and gaps between racial and ethnic groups are narrowing on both state and national exams.
+The result: Achievement is going up for all student groups, and every 26 seconds, a student drops out of school in America.That's more than 1.3 million students per year.

+Although its difficult to track the national dropout rate, many organizations estimate that or gaps between racial and ethnic groups are narrowing on both state and national exams.